-The Pharmacokinetics and Mass Spectrometry (PKMS) Core aims to facilitate researchers' efforts to discover new medicines, obtain research funding, file patent applications, and publish academic research findings for both preclinical and clinical pharmacokinetic applications, including lead compound modeling, dose optimization, and clinical trials.
+The Pharmacokinetics and Mass Spectrometry (PKMS) Core aims to facilitate researchers' efforts to discover new medicines, obtain research funding, file patent applications, and publish academic research findings.

 About the Core

 We can work with you either by joining your grant proposals as collaborators, for which we provide consultation as well as PK services, or fee-for-service via recharge.
 Please contact the PK Core assistant director, Dr. Bo Wen, if you are interested in working with us.

 Download our informational flyer:

 C. Quantitative analysis of small molecular and proteins from biological samples, or food and environment samples.

 D. Drug and metabolite analysis to support PK/PD study on medicinal research.